EYRAplex: Human Th1/Th2 (7‑plex)

 Intended use

-EYRAplex: Th1/Th2 (7-plex) is intended for the quantification of human IFN-γ, IL-2, IL-4, IL-6, IL-10, IL-12 (p70), and TNF-α in serum, plasma, and cell culture supernatants.
-The assay is designed for analysis using Mabtech EYRA™ and is also compatible with many flow cytometry platforms.
+EYRAplex: Th1/Th2 (7-plex) is intended for the quantification of human IFN-γ, IL-2, IL-4, IL-5, IL-6, IL-12(p70), and TNF-α in serum, plasma, and cell culture supernatants.
+The assay is designed for analysis using Mabtech EYRA™, but can also be used in flow cytometry.
 For research use only.
 Not for use in diagnostic procedures.

 Introduction